 Follow us on Twitter for updates at @GreenMap and explore how we put Climate and Energy on the map everyday - you can do it too!
 Register at GreenMap.org/join and use Green Mapmaking to help promote climate awareness and action where you live.

 Interested in some of our climate mapping?
-This slideshow traces 10 years of accomplishments, and this blog share the story of our work for climate health (such as our award-winning Tour video), too.
+This 2014 slideshow traces 10 years of maps, experiences and outcomes, and this blog shares the story of our work for climate health (such as our award-winning Tour video), too.

 Museum of Reclaimed Urban Spaces